The Crusade

 Sue: He’s definitely one to watch.

-When Richard the Lionheart finally shows his face, Sue is drawn to Julian Glover’s screen presence.
+When Richard the Lionheart turns up, Sue is immediately drawn to his magnetic screen presence.

 Sue: He’s very good.